 Valheim Weapon Crafting

-Alright, you’re now a few hours into your Valheim save and you’re doing pretty well for yourself.
+You’re now a few hours into your Valheim save, and you’re doing pretty well for yourself.
 You have a base, a few of the bosses were already killed by your weapons, and in general, you have a pretty good time.
 However, you’re starting to see that your usual weaponry isn’t up to snuff anymore.
 Thus, you want to go up a tier and try to get a new weapon.

 However, there are a few things that players need to know about Valheim: Players need to craft their weaponry.
 This applies even with the game’s myriad of legendary weapons.
-To do this though, players need to get the recipes for the weapons they’re crafting, which needs 1 thing: Materials.
+To do this, players need to get the recipes for the weapons they’re crafting, which needs 1 thing: Materials.

 Now enough about unlock requirements, let’s talk about weapon types.